jrief/django-formset/docs/source/buttons.rst

 .. note:: According to `RFC4918 Section 12.1`_, a status code of 422 can be used if a request body contains well-formed (i.e., syntactically correct), but semantically erroneous, instructions.
-   Even though, the cited RFC applies to XML, invalid form data submitted via JSON can as well be interpreted as “semantically erroneous”.
+   Even though the cited RFC applies to XML, invalid form data submitted via JSON can as well be interpreted as “semantically erroneous”.

 .. _RFC4918 Section 12.1: https://www.rfc-editor.org/rfc/rfc4918#section-11.2